-This page is dedicated to online board and governance resources relevant to the Canadian non-profit sector.
+This page aims to provide you with diverse online board and governance resources relevant to the Canadian non-profit sector.

 Imagine Canada is a major resource for non-profit resources, so you’ll find quite a bit of information from them on this page.
 This national charitable organization supports charities and non-profits in strengthening the communities they serve.
 Check out its research and facts on the Canadian non-profit sector, or its board governance tools, some of which we have highlighted individually below.